NSA Scotsheep 2022 will be held on Wednesday 1st June 2022 by kind permission of Robert and Hazel McNee, at Over Finlarg Farm, Tealing, By Dundee.

-The event will follow the successful format developed over recent years and will include an extensive trade stand area with commercial and educational trade stands, sheep breed societies trade stands/demonstrations, farm tour, comprehensive seminar programme, educational and working demonstrations, sheep dog trial, show and sale of pairs of ewe hoggs, farmers market stalls, stockjudging and NSA Next Generation Shepherd of The Year competitions as well as inviting schoolchildren from local schools in Angus and Dundee to attend through the Royal Highland Educational Trust.
+The event will follow the successful format developed over recent years and will include an extensive trade stand area with commercial and educational trade stands, sheep breed societies and sheep breeder trade stands/demonstrations, farm tour, comprehensive seminar programme, workshops, educational and working demonstrations, sheep dog trial, show and sale of pairs of ewe hoggs, farmers market stalls, stockjudging and NSA Next Generation Shepherd of The Year competitions as well as inviting schoolchildren from local schools in Angus and Dundee to attend through the Royal Highland Educational Trust.

 The McNee family own Over Finlarg Farm which extends to 740 acres and also graze a neighbouring heather hill and rent 40 acres of seasonal grazing on a nearby farm.
 They lamb 1100 head each year, comprising 600 hill-type North Country Cheviot ewes of which 200 are bred pure and the remaining crossed to the Bluefaced Leicester for producing Cheviot Mules.
 Some 200 Blackface ewes are crossed with home-bred crossing-type Bluefaced Leicester’s to produce Scotch Mules, with the result then tupped to the Texel and sold as hoggs with lambs at foot.
 Robert and Hazel also run 100 pure Texel’s and pedigree Bluefaced Leicester’s for breeding tups for home use and shearlings for the commercial market.
 Male lambs are finished on farm and sold deadweight, while ewe lambs are mainly sold on for breeding where they regularly command premium prices in the sale ring.
 The farm also supports a well-known beef enterprise of 180 pedigree cows including 100 Luing’s, 60 Limousin’s, 12 Simmentals and eight Charolais.